houseabsolute/p5-Test-Vars/README.md

 # DESCRIPTION

-Test::Vars provides test functions to report unused variables either in an entire distribution or in some files of your choice in order to keep the source code tidy.
+Test::Vars provides test functions to report unused variables either in an entire distribution or in some files of your choice in order to keep your source code tidy.

 # INTERFACE